ashrafemad/currency_converter/README.md

 Note: You can get your Exchange rates API key from here: https://exchangeratesapi.io/ and for now you can use my key (already added in env.example file)

+Note2: Default base currency is EUR and can not be changed because i'm using free plan from exchangeratesapi platform